-The Best Food and Drink in Illinois for 2018 Gallery
+The Best Food and Drink in Illinois for 2019

 Whether you refer to it as the “Land of Lincoln” or as “the Prairie State,” you have to admit — Illinois cannot be beat.
-Whether you’re looking for waving expanses of corn, suburban grottos, or a bustling city, Illinois has it all.
+Whether you’re looking for waving expanses of corn, suburban utopias, or bustling cities, Illinois has it all.
 It’s the home of Abraham Lincoln, Cindy Crawford, John and Joan Cusack, Chance the Rapper, Barack and Michelle Obama, and Bill Murray.
 It houses some of the best chefs, pizza, hot dogs, and restaurants in the entire country.
-And we've compiled its best things to eat and drink in one place, in our second annual guide to the best food and drink in every state, you’ll know that no other state can compare.
+And we've compiled its best things to eat and drink in one place, in our second annual guide to the best food and drink in every state.

-While restaurant powerhouse Chicago hosts such crown jewels as Grant Achatz’s The Aviary and Alinea, Brendan Sodikoff’s Au Cheval, and Maurie Berman’s legacy Superdawg, southern and central Illinois are home to the country’s best chili, ribs, and spaghetti and meatballs.
+While restaurant powerhouse Chicago hosts such crown jewels as Grant Achatz’s Alinea, Brendan Sodikoff’s Au Cheval, and Maurie Berman’s legacy Superdawg, southern and central Illinois are home to the country’s best chili, ribs, and spaghetti and meatballs.

-Over the course of the past year we’ve honored everything from its best hot dogs and brunch spot to its best bar and craft beer in our comprehensive and wide-ranging lists and rankings, compiled through extensive research and with input from a wide network of site contributors, bloggers, journalists, and chefs, we’ve been able to make definitive slideshows celebrating the best food and drink in every state, and you can find our Illinois gallery ahead.
+Over the course of the past year we’ve honored everything from its best hot dogs and brunch spot to its best bar and craft beer in our comprehensive and wide-ranging lists and rankings, compiled through extensive research and with input from a wide network of site contributors, bloggers, journalists, and chefs.
+We've compiled definitive galleries celebrating the best food and drink in every state, and you can find our Illinois gallery ahead.

-Best Apple Pie: Hoozier Mama Pie Company, Chicago
+Best Apple Pie: Hoosier Mama Pie Company (Chicago)

 Grant Achatz and Nick Kokonas' cocktail venture in Chicago, The Aviary, is an experience: From the setting and the cocktails to the service and the food, no detail is overlooked at this “redefined” cocktail bar.
 Even the ice that is used to craft the cocktails is elevated to high art; the ambitious ice program churns out more than 25 types of ice, from miniscule ice balls to flavored spheres to enormous blocks for hand-chipped ice.
 Tickets are sold on the bar’s website and come in three varieties: as a deposit that goes toward your bill, a three-course package that includes three cocktails, and a five-course package of five cocktails, each paired with food ranging from one bite to a small course.
 You can also try your luck at the door.
 Even more exclusive is the basement speakeasy, The Office, which is available by invitation only or can be rented out for intimate private parties.

 The beauty of the burger served at Au Cheval lies in its simplicity: two patties (or three, if you order a “double”) of no-frills ground beef topped with Cheddar, Dijonnaise, and a few thin slices of pickles and served on a soft toasted bun from Chicago’s Z Baking.
 The patties are wonderfully crusty, the fries are fried in lard, and just about everything about this burger is perfect.
-The line to get into this place stretches literally around the block every day, so owner Brendan Sodikoff (who’s rumored to be opening a second location in New York City) is clearly doing something right.
-Find more details on Au Cheval here.
+The line to get into this place stretches literally around the block every day, so owner Brendan Sodikoff (who will reportedly be opening a New York outpost sometime soon) is clearly doing something right.

 This gastropub might be a hipster haven, but its chicken and waffle game is still very strong.
 The leg and thigh from Slagel Family Farms are fried in a batter that generously soaks up maple syrup, and a crispy, crunchy waffle serves as a sturdy base.
 And don’t forget about the sweet potato and pork belly hash that’s served with it; it’s far tastier than it has any right to be.